pranav130517/hackerrank/README.md

 # hackerrank
-Problems that I solved in hackerrank
+Problems that I have solved in hackerrank